 Make the flax egg, allowing it to sit for 10 minutes to gel.

 In a large mixing bowl, combine tigernut flour, cinnamon, nutmeg, cardamom, sea salt and baking soda.
 Set aside.

-Make the flax egg, allow to sit for 10 minutes to gel.
 In a medium bowl, mix together the applesauce, maple syrup, and vanilla extract.
 Add the flax egg and stir to combine.
 Add the shredded zucchini, dried apple and chocolate chips.

 Pour dry ingredients into bowl of wet ingredients.
 Stir to combine into a thick dough.
 Mix until all ingredients are fully incorporated.